stetewsky/swirl/Home.md

 Welcome to the swirl wiki!
+This is where we collect information that is relevant to students, instructors, and contributors.